Wayeet/mimikaz/README.md

          * Password : waza1234/
 ...
 ```
-But that's not all! `Crypto`, `Terminal Server`, `Events`, ... lots of informations in the GitHub Wiki https://github.com/gentilkiwi/mimikatz/wiki or on https://blog.gentilkiwi.com (in French, _yes_).
+In addition to the aforementioned features, the Crypto, Terminal Server, Events, and many more details can be found on our GitHub Wiki at GitHub Wiki for Mimikatz.
+Further insights, in French, are available on our official blog.

-If you don't want to build it, binaries are availables on https://github.com/gentilkiwi/mimikatz/releases
+For those not inclined to compile from source, precompiled binaries are readily available at Mimikatz Releases.

 ## Quick usage